Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/tinysplat/index.md

 ## Okay, balloons and communication, now what?

-This question is damn right.
+This is a legit question.
 How do we even generate these Gaussians, and even how do we position them?
 We don't have a human in the computer, let alone 2 people communicating!

 The journey of creating a realistic scene is split into 2 parts: